snaplog/terraform-aws-airship-ecs-service/airship.tf/guide/ecs_service/iam.md

 This ECS Module takes care of creating an IAM role for the task and will also attach certain policies in case they are configured.

 ### KMS
-[KMS](https://aws.amazon.com/kms/) (Key Management Service) is AWS' offering for envelope encryptiong next to the expensive CloudHSM.
+[KMS](https://aws.amazon.com/kms/) (Key Management Service) is AWS' offering for envelope encrypting next to the expensive CloudHSM.
 The module has as a list as input `kms_keys` which should be filled with the ARNs of KMS keys which the ECS Service then has allows kms:Decrypt on.

 ```json
     kms_keys  = ["${module.global-kms.aws_kms_key_arn}", "${module.demo-kms.aws_kms_key_arn}"]